khalid-hussain/hisnulMuslimDB/workfile_latex.md

     (In the name of Allāh).
 O Allāh, I take refuge with you from all evil and evil-doers.

-    Al-Bukhārī [142](1/45) and Muslim [375](1/283).
-The narration with the extension "In the name of Allāh" has been collected by Saʿīd bin Manṣūr, see Fatḥ al-Bārī (1/244).
+    Al-Bukhārī (#142, 1/45) and Muslim (#375, 1/283).
+The narration with the extension "In the name of Allāh" has been collected by Saʿīd bin Manṣūr, see _Fatḥ al-Bārī_ (1/244).

 # After leaving the toilet